vuldin/raw-post-mod/README.md

 ```

 ## Future plans
+For the `excerpt_rawmod`, this mod must use the rendered property instead of raw since there seems to be no raw property even when authenticated for excerpt.
+So for this transformation I strip the `<p>` tags from the string and return the response.
+This may need to be changed in the future.

 The rawmod content is better than either the rendered or raw content, but it still has issues.
 The main issue is the format that images and captions are in.
 I'll be looking into how this plugin can modify this content so that it is in a more usable JSON format.